PFund-Software-Ltd/pfund-plot/README.md

 PFund-Plot is a super high-level, out-of-the-box, domain-specific plotting library designed for traders that supports **financial data visualization**, **dashboard creation**, and **template sharing**.

-> This library is not ready, please wait for version 0.0.1 release.

 ## Core Features
 - [x] Multi-Display Mode: support displaying plots in a *Jupyter notebook*, *Marimo notebook*, *browser* and *desktop window*